cerebris/jsonapi-resources/README.md

 You can also create your own Value Formatter.
 Value Formatters must be named with the `format` name followed by `ValueFormatter`, i.e. `DateWithTimezoneValueFormatter` and derive from `JSONAPI::ValueFormatter`.
 It is recommended that you create a directory for your formatters, called `formatters`.

 The `format` method is called by the ResourceSerializer as is serializing a resource.
-The format method takes the `raw_value`, `source`, and `context` parameters. `raw_value` is the value as read from the model, `source` is the resource instance itself, and `context` is the context of the current user/request.
-From this you can base the formatted version of the attribute on other values on the resource or the current context.
+The format method takes the `raw_value`, and `context` parameters. `raw_value` is the value as read from the model, and `context` is the context of the current user/request.
+From this you can base the formatted version of the attribute current context.

 The `unformat` method is called when processing the request.
 Each incoming attribute (except `links`) are run through the `unformat` method.
-The `unformat` method takes the `value`, `resource_klass`, and `context` parameters. `value` is the value as it comes in on the request, `resource_klass` is the resource that is being updated or created, and `context` is the context of the current user/request.
+The `unformat` method takes the `value`, and `context` parameters. `value` is the value as it comes in on the request, and `context` is the context of the current user/request.
 This allows you process the incoming value to alter its state before it is stored in the model.
 By default no processing is applied.

 ###### Use a Different Default Value Formatter